coins/bitcoin-scripts/op_mul.md

 ## OP_MUL
 Multiply `a` by `b`.
 The result of `a * b` must fit into a signed 32-bit integer.
-Additionally, the following script works only for `b` being a 4-bit integer.
+Additionally, the following script works only for `b<16` being a 4-bit integer.

 ```
 btcdeb "[